HaoWeiHe/LR/README.md

 ## What's New

 ```
-This code use serveral function to demo the different stage of model training.
+Use serveral functions to demo the different stage of model training.
 ```
 * The `load_data` functrion is for preprocessing the training/testing corpuse.
 It's do not require any arguemnts (usefixed path).
 Return Y for test, X for test, classes list, Y for training and X for training, respectively.
 * The `activator` functrion is for the activateon purpose.
 It requires 3 arguments including weights, X and bisa, respectively.
 Return the resulf from sigmoid function.